anthonymo/ScTool_Wpf/README.md

 # ScTool_Wpf

 ScTool is the short form of SmartContract Tools, it is a toolchain for NEO contract development.
-They are all open source that include two server and one client modules.
+They are all open source including two server and one client modules.

 One module is called RemoteSharpContractBuilder which temporarily embedded in the SmartContractBrowser project.